devsatishm/terraform-heroku-app-postgres/README.md

-# terraform-heroku-flask-postgres
+# terraform-heroku-app-postgres

-A Terraform module to set up a Heroku app for hosting a Flask application with a PostgreSQL database.
+A Terraform module to set up a Heroku app for hosting a web application with a PostgreSQL database.

 ## Features

-- A Heroku application created with the Python buildpack.
+- A Heroku application created with a specified buildpack (Defaults to Python) and region (Defaults to US).
-- A Heroku Postgres database provisioned for the application.
+- A Heroku Postgres database provisioned for the application (Defaults to Hobby tier).
-- An auto-generated Flask `SECRET_KEY` set as a config var.
+- The ability to provide configuration variables for the provisioned Heroku application.

 ## Getting Started